tgarciai/seed-selenium-page-object/README.md

 # selenium
 Selenium Page Object Model

-El projecto desarrollado de tres formas:

-1.- Test Automatizado con la lógica altamente acoplada a la ux

-2.- Test Automatizado con la lógica desacoplada de la ux vía pageobject pattern (sin frameworks)

-3.- Test Automatizado con la lógica desacoplada de la ux vía pageobject pattern (cucumber y otros patrones)

-Ejecución de los tests

-Buildear el projecto gradle vía command line o vía intellij

-Ejecución de los test vía la task "test" de gradle.

-Nota: Para que 1 y 2 funcionen

-Modificar ChromeDriverConfig el path donde tienes instalado el driver de chrome para selenium.
+This seed is developed to show how to develop an scalable automatization for browser apps:

+1.- Automation test closely coupled to UI(the wrong way)

+2.- Automation test decoupled from UI via PageObject pattern (no frameworks)

+3.- TAutomation test decoupled from UI via PageObject pattern (cucumber and others frameworks)

+Test Execution:

+launch the gradle task "test"

+Note: 1 and 2 requires an uptate ChromeDriverConfig with the local path that the chrome driver its installed.